Phoenicians in Andalucia | Where the Phoenicians came from

-Recent interest and consequential research into the people known as Phoenicians has thrown new light on who they were, where they came from, when they arrived in Spain and their effect on the indigenous populations.
-Over the next few days we will take a look at these enigmatic people and their legacy in Andalucia.
+Recent interest and consequential research into the people known as Phoenicians has thrown new light on who they were, where they came from when they arrived in Spain and their effect on the indigenous populations.
+In this series, the Phoenicians in Andalucia, we will take a look at these enigmatic people and their legacy in Andalucia.

 In 2004 a DNA study was undertaken in the Lebanon and other parts of the Mediterranean.
 It was designed to track the course of the Phoenician people over time.
 Without going into the technicalities the study revealed the origin of a group of people in the Levant over 12,000 years ago.
 This is quite a significant geological period since it is slap bang in the middle of the Younger Dryas, a period from 12,900 to 11,700 years ago.
 The Younger Dryas was the most recent cold snap during the gradual warming period experienced since the last glacial maximum that occurred about 27,000 to 24,000 years ago.